gzhytar/spendsentinel/docs/blueprint.md

 ## Tone guidelines:
 Use "invite" not "warn", "notice" not "fail", "parts" language sparingly outside psycho-education screens.
 Example: "A part noticed extra coffee runs ( +€24 this week ).
 Breathe, then decide."

+## Primary User Onboarding Journey

+### Complete New User Flow
+The primary onboarding experience consists of these sequential steps designed to introduce users to their financial parts and establish healthy tracking habits:

+1. **Landing Page Entry**: User visits the landing page and learns about the app's approach to financial wellness
+2. **Part Discovery Initiation**: User clicks any of the part discovery buttons:
+   - "Discover My Financial Parts" (hero primary CTA)
+   - "Start My Discovery" (self-assessment feature card)
+   - "Explore My Financial Parts" (alternative CTA variations)
+3. **Quick Parts Discovery**: User completes the guided quiz to identify their primary financial firefighter type (Spender, Hoarder, Avoider, Indulger, etc.) or optionally takes the Deep Assessment for personalized AI-generated part identification
+4. **Daily Check-in Introduction**: User clicks "Perform a Daily check-in" button in the "Continue Your Journey" section after assessment completion
+5. **Structured Daily Practice**: User progresses through all 5 daily check-in steps:
+   - Step 1: Grounding breath exercise
+   - Step 2: Mindful day reflection
+   - Step 3: Expense logging with part identification
+   - Step 4: Parts dialogue session (optional, triggered by expenses)
+   - Step 5: Self-compassion scoring
+6. **Expense & Parts Integration**: User optionally adds expenses with triggered financial parts during Step 3
+7. **Parts Dialogue Session**: User optionally completes a journal session with any part that was triggered during expense recording
+8. **Goal Setting**: User adds their first goal to the Vision Board using the "Add to Vision Board" button from Continue Your Journey
+9. **Budget Planning**: User sets their monthly budget using the "Set My Budget" button from Continue Your Journey

+### Journey Completion Criteria
+- Completed part discovery (quiz or deep assessment)
+- Finished first daily check-in (all 5 steps)
+- Added at least one expense (optional but common)
+- Engaged with at least one triggered part (optional)
+- Created first vision board goal
+- Established monthly budget plan

+This comprehensive onboarding ensures users understand their financial parts, establish daily reflection habits, and set up foundational planning tools for their financial wellness journey.

 ## Feature Specifications

 ### Feature: Quick Firefighter Assessment